NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 client can't display Korean.

-For this reason, we decided to use fixed item names for Sabine's item data, which the client must use as well, to be able to find the items' sprites.
-Simply open the files folder and copy the data folder to your alpha client folder.
-It prioritizes the data folder by default and will load the item names from there.
+For this reason, we decided to use fixed item names for Sabine's item data, which the client *must* use as well, to be able to find the items' sprites.
+Simply copy the provided data folder at this location in the docs, `clients/2001-08-30_iro_alpha/mods/files/` and copy the data folder to your alpha client folder as is.
+The alpha client prioritizes the data folder by default and will load the item names from there.

+**Folder structure example**
 ```
 |- bgm\
 |- data\